lfedgeai/AegisEdgeAI/hybrid-cloud-poc/code-rollout-phase-1/README.md

 ## Kubernetes Integration

+**⚠️ STATUS: PENDING**

+Kubernetes integration with SPIRE CSI driver is documented in `k8s-integration/README.md` but is currently pending resolution of CSI driver image pull issues.
+The Python app demo (`python-app-demo/`) provides a working alternative for testing Phase 1 functionality.

-Phase 1 supports Kubernetes workloads using the SPIRE CSI driver, with SPIRE Server and Agent running **outside** the Kubernetes cluster for security.
+Phase 1 is designed to support Kubernetes workloads using the SPIRE CSI driver, with SPIRE Server and Agent running **outside** the Kubernetes cluster for security.

 ### Quick Start